 - Encourage all students to develop autonomy and powers of self-evaluation;

 - Encourage all students to read, write and talk about mathematics.

 We believe that it is important to enable students to have opportunities for mathematical enrichment.
 In recent years, students have been the opportunity to go on cross-curricular trips, including visits to the Ashmolean Museum (where they investigated the mathematics of perspective), the Oxford Museum of Natural History, and Bletchley Park.
 A number of our sixth form students have been given the opportunity to go to Mathematics lectures run by Oxford University.

 Within school, we enter students from 11-18 in the UKMT Mathematics Challenges.

 KEY STAGE THREE

 At Key Stage Three, Cheney students study a range of number, algebra, geometry, measures, statistics and probability topics.
 In line with the National Curriculum, we focus on students developing fluency in mathematical methods, as well as mathematical reasoning and problem solving.
-Students are assessed regularly throughout the year, with two summative end-of-year assessments in June.
+Students are assessed regularly throughout the year by their teachers, with three main summative assessments per year.

 KEY STAGE FOUR

 At Key Stage Four, all Cheney students study for a GCSE in Mathematics.
 The GCSE course covers a range of number, algebra, geometry, measures, statistics and probability topics.
 The GCSE is assessed at Higher and Foundation level at the end of Year 11.
 Currently, we enter students in Mathematics using the Edexcel examination board.

 Within school, we assess students regular throughout Year 10, and students sit mock examinations in October and March of Year 11, to help them to be prepared for the GCSE examinations.